vmkdaily/vFlux-Stats-Kit/README.md

     mem.usage.average
     net.usage.average

-Great, we are getting all of the measurements that come with 'compute' metrics.
+Great, we are getting all of the measurements that come with `compute` metrics.
 Now let's move on to IOPS.

 ## Getting and Writing IOPS results